gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If you were using `--parallel-threads` to enable parallel-project execution, please consider using just `--parallel`.

 If you were using `StartParameter.getParallelThreadCount()` to check if parallel-project execution was enabled, please consider using `StartParameter.isParallelProjectExecutionEnabled()`.

-### Changing a configuration after it has been resolved

-TODO

 ### Lifecycle plugin changes